Sinclair Broadcast Group Names - GuruFocus.com

-Sinclair Broadcast Group, Inc. (Nasdaq: SBGI) today announced John Manzi has been named Vice President/General Manager of KRCR (ABC), KRVU (MyNet) and KUCO (Univision) in Chico, California.
-He will also oversee Sinclair’s provision of services to KCVU (FOX).
-Manzi most recently was VP/GM at Sinclair’s KSAS and KMTW in Wichita, Kansas.
+Sinclair Broadcast Group, Inc. (Nasdaq: SBGI) today announced Camie Nicholas has been named Vice President/General Manager of KSAS (FOX and MyTV), and the simulcast stations, in the Wichita-Hutchinson, Kansas market.
+Nicholas will also be responsible for the oversight of KMTW (Dabl).

-In making the announcement, Rob Weisbord, COO and President of Broadcast said, “When we brought John to Sinclair to lead the stations in Wichita, we knew he would be a great addition to the executive team.
-He will now shift his leadership and business skills to Chico and we’re confident he will continue his track record of successfully growing the stations and their revenue.”
+Nicholas was most recently the General Sales Manager for the stations, a position she has held since joining Sinclair in 2017.

-Said Manzi, “I’m fortunate to be able to return to California and join the Northstate’s leading news team.
-I look forward to immersing myself into this beautiful landscape and to building on the stations’ stellar reputation in the community.”
+In making the announcement, Rob Weisbord, Chief Operating Officer and President of Broadcast, said, “Camie has deep relationships in Wichita and a history of successfully growing the revenue at the stations, and we are thrilled she is stepping into the GM role to lead the team.”

 About Sinclair Broadcast Group, Inc.